windwill/macroesg/README.md

 Program: /R_Notebook/esg.Rmd  It needs to be run in RStudio which provides a more interative interface than R itself.
 It also generates a html file to show the codes and outputs.

 # R Scripts
-Both fundmapping.R and esg.R are the script version of the R notebooks.
+fundmapping.R and esg.R in folder R_Script are the script version of the R notebooks.
 In case you do not want to use RStudio, they can be run in R.

 You may need to change working directory in setwd("C:/dsge/r6/") with your own directory